DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 #### Saving our image

 For saving our image we use the same technique.
-And as an example I also showed used a state for this which I want to talk a bit more about.
+And as an example I also showed how I used a state for this which I want to talk a bit more about.

 As mentioned before we can set our state with the manager function on our application builder.